dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 # # ... with 363 more rows
 ```

 Hm, I only partially agree with this list.
 "Art" is a friend I email frequently.
-"Feeling" is a slight positive but more neutral than a joy word per se.
+"Feeling" is a slight positive, but more neutral than a joy word per se.
 "Hope" is most common I'd agree with between 2004 and 2018 it seems.

 How does sentiment look over time?
 Grouping by month: